TarekZaatar/PortfolioProjects/R Programming/Boston Housing Analysis/README.md

 - lstat	- percentage of lower status of the population
 - medv 	- median value of owner-occupied homes in USD 1000’s

-for more information about the data and package used https://cran.r-project.org/web/packages/mlbench/mlbench.pdf
+For more information about the data and package used https://cran.r-project.org/web/packages/mlbench/mlbench.pdf

+The code creates a regression model to predict the price of homes